hfleitas/airanger/README.md

-If you have a moment, could you please be so kind to share some feedback for the Synapse ML team regarding common pain points faced while:
+Hi, If you have a moment, could you please be so kind to share some feedback for the Synapse ML team regarding common pain points faced while:

 1. Data cleansing
 2. Exploring